 Wheelchair-bound benefit claimants have said the looming cuts to their benefits could be just what they need to get back on their feet.

-Simon Williams, who is confined to a wheelchair, said that he has been struggling by on £102 a week, but is confident that reducing that amount to £73 will finally bring back the use of his legs.
+Simon Williams, who is confined to a wheelchair, said that he has been struggling by on his disability benefits, but is confident that reducing that amount he has to live on will finally bring back the use of his legs.

 He explained, “Like most people, I had previously relied on the word of doctors and surgeons who told me I won’t be able to walk – or do a job that involves walking – ever again.